Learning About Light And Shade

 Outline study leads to that of values.

-A natural continuation is to make a shaded drawing, without the use of a background.
-Sketch Of A Stool
+A natural continuation for beginner artists is to make a shaded drawing without the use of a background, as in the drawing below of an old wood stool.

-You can make the simplest change to your outline drawing by representing the shadows.
-Sketch Of A Basket
+You can make a distinct change to a simple outline drawing just by representing the shadows.

-Suggest wider shadows by thickening the outline.
-That is called an accented outline drawing.
+You can suggest wider shadows around an object by thickening the outline - this is called an accented outline drawing.

 It's not a very good drawing on my behalf, but I hope you can see what I mean.

-I found the easiest way to start this drawing, was to draw the oval shape of the lip of the basket first.
+I started this drawing by initially sketching in the oval shape of the lip of the basket and building from there.

 The Next Step